 Mrs. Teiko Tursi, a karate instructor, dance choreographer and former President of the Okinawan American Association of New York, visited the Advanced Japanese course taught by Professor Shoko Hamano.

 September 17, 2017

-The Okinawa Collection librarian visited Beginning Japanese class taught by Professor Kyoko Kobayashi Hillman.
-The topics covered: history of Ryukyu Kingdom, the Battle of Okinawa and US-Japan military base issues.
+The Okinawa Collection librarian visited the Beginning Japanese class taught by Professor Kyoko Kobayashi Hillman.
+The topics covered: the history of Ryukyu Kingdom, the Battle of Okinawa and US-Japan military base issues.

 May 17, 2017

 Mr. Daiichi Hirata, Chairman of Okinawa Prefectural Foundation for Cultural Promotion, generously donated a box set of 17 CDs, “Okinawa Miyako Yaeyama Minyo Daizenshu I Utakata,” to the GW Okinawa Collection.

 Bui Phoebe, a Senior at the Elliott School of International Affairs, presented a paper on Japanese junior high history textbook content and its relationship to its readers' perceptions of historical events, including the Battle of Okinawa, at the Elliott School Undergraduates Scholars Research Symposium.